Complete Guide to the Best Guitar Stands 2023 - Acoustic, Electric & Bass

 - How it Holds Your Guitar: Gravity

-- Compatible Guitar Types: Electric Guitar and Electric Bass
+- Compatible Guitar Types: Electric and Bass Guitars

 - Stand Base: A-Frame